 Joshua appeared before the Throne of God as the high priest with torn and tattered garments.
 We must look at him as a representation of the Jewish people, dirty and in much distress.
 The people were full of sin and far away from God because of their sins.
 This High Priest was dispatched before the Lord with worn and filthy garments to show the sinfulness and the poverty of Israel.
 They had fallen far from God.
 So, being far from God, they were very poor, very tattered, very dirty, and full of poverty.
 There was not much life or cleanliness within the children of Israel as was depicted by the garments worn by Joshua.

 This high priest appeared before the throne with the sins of the people represented by the condition of his clothing.
 He was unfit to be presented to God, as God requires a sacrifice to be without blemish.
 The service of God could not be conducted in the apparel that Joshua had on.
 Because he wasn't in the ‘proper attire’, worship could not take place.
 God tells us to be “holy for I am Holy”.
 There was Satan and his followers reminding God and reminding Joshua that he was not fit for service to God.
 His sins were too great, as depicted by his condition.
-We all are in this condition.
-The wise ones realize this.
-The humble ones realize this.
+We all are in this condition, and those who are wise and humble will realize this.
 The wise ones realize that their conduct doesn’t interest God as much as their Heart.

 This was the high priest who was supposed to be a representation of the people of Israel.
 He had to go before the Holy of Holies and appear before God to pray for and offer sacrifices for God’s chosen people so the people could be atoned for their sins.
 But this Joshua was filthy, dirty, and unsuitable to even be in the presence of God, let alone represent the people that God had chosen.
 Joshua was reminded of his filthiness by the adversary, Satan himself.

 Joshua's condition was a representation of himself as well as the horrible sinfulness of the children of Israel.
 There is no way that he could represent the children of Israel or even himself before God and be forgiven of his sin.
 He was standing there alone with no favor, no advocate, and only accusers.
 Everyone around him saw his condition.

-Joshua could not argue that the accusers had a seeing problem.
-Joshua could not say he was just having a bad day.
-Joshua did not have any excuse for the sin that was in his life, represented by the filthy clothes.
-Joshua could not blame society.
-Joshua could not blame politics.
-Joshua could not blame his mother, his father, his sister, or his brother for the condition that he was in.
+Joshua could not argue that the accusers had a seeing problem or that he was just having a bad day.
+He did not have any excuse for the sin that was in his life, represented by the filthy clothes.
+Joshua could not blame society, politics, his mother, his father, his sister, or his brother for the condition that he was in.
 Joshua also did not separate himself from the sins of the children of Israel.
 Joshua appeared before the Throne not only with his sins but the sins of the people he represented on his back.
 There seemed to be no way out of this dilemma.
 There was nothing there was in Joshua’s favored that he could say on his own behalf that would have caused there to be a positive outcome.
 Joshua was filthy, and the filth represented sin at his uttermost.